Skip to Content

 Thai red beef curry with sugar snap peas and coconut milk sauce.

-Thai Influenced Steak Curry
+Thai-Influenced Steak Curry

-I’m rather fond of the occasional Thai curry, they are gloriously simple and quick to make and really versatile.
+I'm rather fond of the occasional Thai curry; they are gloriously simple and quick to make and really versatile.

-This recipe is super quick to cook thanks to the technique that I use to cook the steak for this Thai curry.
+This recipe is super quick to cook, thanks to the technique that I use to cook the steak for this Thai curry.

 I sear the steak whole in a fiercely hot wok to get a beautiful bark and then let it rest.
 I do something very similar in my beef stroganoff recipe!

-Whilst it is resting I make the sauce using the oil I fried the beef in, then the beef is sliced and added back into finish cooking.
+Whilst it is resting, I make the sauce using the oil I fried the beef in, then the beef is sliced and added back in to finish cooking.

-As a result, the beef is incredibly tender and the dish has a total cooking time of right around 10 minutes!
+As a result, the beef is incredibly tender, and the dish has a total cooking time of right around 10 minutes!

-If Thai-influenced flavours are your thing then how about checking out my prawn massaman curry or Thai green fish curry.
+If Thai-influenced flavours are your thing, then how about checking out my prawn massaman curry or Thai green fish curry.

 Overhead close-up Thai red beef curry with sugar snap peas and coconut milk sauce.